 John is a Professional Engineer who has been at the forefront of energy efficiency and alternative energy in residential and commercial buildings for 35 years.
 He brings solid, practical experience to help the climate action initiative meet or exceed its GHG reduction goals.

 Zainab Moghal - Vice-Chair

-Zainab, Ph.D., MCIP, RPP, is a professional planner with over 15 years of experience in climate change action planning (impact and vulnerability assessment, adaptation/ resiliency and mitigation); environmental assessment; and stakeholder engagement.
+Zainab, Ph.D., MCIP, RPP, is a professional planner with over 17 years of experience in climate change action (impact and vulnerability assessment, adaptation/ resiliency and mitigation); environmental assessment; and stakeholder engagement.
 Zainab currently works with government, private, and community organizations to build resiliency and develop low-carbon solutions.
 She has worked across Canada and internationally in sectors including tourism, urban environments, and natural resources management.
-Zainab brings to the Residential Sector Committee a connection to her historic Mary-Allen neighbourhood association and former appointment with the ‘Waterloo Citizen’s Environment Advisory Committee’ (WCEAC).
+Zainab brings to the Residential Sector Committee a connection to her historic Mary-Allen neighbourhood association, in uptown Waterloo, and former appointment with the ‘Waterloo Citizen’s Environment Advisory Committee’ (WCEAC).

 Dave Blake is the Business Development Manager and Manager of Energy Programs at REEP Green Solutions.
 Dave also serves on the board of directors of Green Communities Canada.
 Dave currently resides in Wilmot Township, and is committed to leading Waterloo Region to make sustainability the norm.